-Salesforce list views allow you to access data on objects where you are creating the list view in an organized fashion, with up to 15 fields displayed as columns in the list view.
-Additionally, you can leverage field filters to refine what data is displayed based on any field you have access to.
+Salesforce list views allow you to access data on objects where you can create new views in an organized fashion, with up to 15 visible fields displayed as columns in the list view.
+Additionally, you can leverage field filters to refine the data and select fields to display based on any field you have access to.
 You can pick the order that the columns display in, and you can even sort by a column ascending or descending.

 All object list views will have the “Filter by Owner” section.
 If your company is using teams (Account, Sales, or Case), then you can use the “My Team” option to see all records owned by all members of the team(s) that you are a member of.